SakaethRam/WingMan/Wingma Beta/Beta README.md

-### Arkin X: Arkin X proudly presents Zenith, a cutting-edge virtual assistant designed to redefine task automation and elevate user experiences.
+### Arkin X: Arkin X proudly presents  Wingman Beta, a cutting-edge virtual assistant designed to redefine task automation and elevate user experiences.

-### Zenith: Virtual Assistant for Streamlined Task Automation
+### Wingman Beta: Virtual Assistant for Streamlined Task Automation

-Zenith is a sophisticated virtual assistant developed to optimize task automation by utilizing the simplicity and efficiency of voice commands.
+ Wingman Beta is a sophisticated virtual assistant developed to optimize task automation by utilizing the simplicity and efficiency of voice commands.
 It offers an intuitive solution for simplifying complex processes and enhancing user productivity.

 #### Pre-Requisites:
 1. **Install Python**